-Uncharted Journeys: Women Rabbis and the Transformation of Jewish Life.
-An Evening of Stories and Song
+Breaking Boundaries, Building Communities: Women Rabbis and the Transformation of Jewish Life

-About the rabbis: Sharon Cohen Anisfeld of Hebrew College is the first female dean of a rabbinical school.
+About the rabbis: Sally Priesand was the first woman rabbi to be ordained in the United States.
 Angela Warnick Buchdahl is senior rabbi at New York’s Central Synagogue, and the first Asian-American rabbi and cantor.
 Dianne Cohler-Esses, the director of lifelong learning at Romemu in New York, is the first woman from the Syrian Jewish community to be ordained as a rabbi.
-Laura Geller, rabbi emerita of Temple Emanuel in Beverly Hills, was the first female senior rabbi of a major metropolitan congregation.
-Claudia Kreiman, rabbi at Temple Beth Zion in Brookline, has rabbinic roots are in Chile, Argentina, Israel, and the US.
+Ordained in 2015, Lila Kagedan is the first Orthodox woman rabbi to use the term “rabbi”.

 The event is $10; free for students.
 Register now!